tzcnt/TooManyCooks/README.md

 However, some performance tuning options are available.
 See the documentation section [Build-Time Options](https://fleetcode.com/oss/tmc/docs/v0.1.0/build_flags.html) for more info.

 ### Roadmap
 See the [issues tagged "enhancement"](https://github.com/tzcnt/TooManyCooks/issues?q=is%3Aissue%20state%3Aopen%20label%3Aenhancement) for future planned work.
-Please vote for any issues that are important to you.
+Please leave a :thumbsup: on any issues that are important to you.
+I will use this as a way to gauge community interest on what should be developed next.

 ### Supported Compilers
 Linux: